-In Pod E, the Zoning Compliance Permit (ZCP) is under review for minor modifications to the existing SUP.
-The bank use is to remain and only parking modifications and potential driveway relocation are to occur in Pod E.
+In Pod E, a Zoning Compliance Permit (ZCP) is under review with the bank use remaining and parking and driveway modifications proposed.
+Additional improvements to Pod E include the development of Outdoor Amenity Space with the relocation and improvement of the farmer's market.

-- Building A: ±2,000 SF Bank - Future Farmer's market location
+- Building A: ±2,000 SF Bank - Outdoor Amenity Space/ future farmer's market location